R-Bower/tsx-monorepo/README.md

 <!--suppress HtmlDeprecatedAttribute -->
 <div align="center">

-This project is a collection of tools, apps, and libraries intended for supporting React application development.
+This project is a collection of tools, apps, and libraries intended for supporting React development.

 </div>